microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ![occurrences](images/theme-color-reference/occurrences.png)

-- `editor.wordHighlightBackground`: Background color of a symbol during read-access, like reading a variable.
+- `editor.wordHighlightBackground`: Background color of a symbol during read-access, for example when reading a variable.
-- `editor.wordHighlightStrongBackground`: Background color of a symbol during write-access, like writing to a variable.
+- `editor.wordHighlightStrongBackground`: Background color of a symbol during write-access, for example when writing to a variable.

 Find colors depend on the current find string in the Find/Replace dialog.